publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/m__us_usc_t29_s705.md

     (1) __Administrative costs__

-    The term “administrative costs” means expenditures incurred in the performance of administrative functions under the vocational rehabilitation program carried out under subchapter I of this chapter, including expenses related to program planning, development, monitoring, and evaluation, including expenses for—
+    The term “administrative costs” means expenditures incurred in the performance of administrative functions under the vocational rehabilitation program carried out under subchapter I, including expenses related to program planning, development, monitoring, and evaluation, including expenses for—

         (A) quality assurance;